 Nude Model Studio: Any place where a person who displays Specified Anatomical Areas is provided to be observed, sketched, drawn, painted, sculpted, photographed, or similarly depicted by other persons who pay money or any form of consideration, but does not include an education institution funded, chartered, or recognized by the State of Michigan.

 Sexual Encounter Center: A commercial establishment that, as one of its principal business purposes, offers for any form of consideration physical contact in the form of wrestling or tumbling between persons of the opposite sex; or activities between male and female persons and/or persons of the same sex when one or more of the persons is in a state of nudity or semi-nudity.

+Short-Term Rental: The Home Sharing, Rental or subletting of any Dwelling, Dwelling Unit or Accessory Dwelling Unit for a term of 30 days or less, but the definition does not include the use of campgrounds, hotel rooms, transitional housing operated by a non-profit entity, group homes such as nursing homes and adult foster care homes, hospitals, or housing provided by a substance-abuse rehabilitation clinic, mental-health facility, or other health-care related clinic.
+Short-Term Rental does not include a bed and breakfast permitted and operated in accordance with the FL Township Zoning Ordinance.

 Site Plan and Site Development Plan: A print from an ink or pencil drawing on paper or Mylar, drawn to scale, which shows the intended and/or existing location and dimensions of improvements or structures upon a parcel of property including buildings, driveways, parking areas, parking spaces, landscaping, landscaped areas, sidewalks, signs, drainage facilities or similar physical improvements.

 Sign: Any device or structure designed to inform or attract the attention of persons not on the premises on which the sign is located.